Killing of Freddie Gray: Charges, indictments, and trials

 On May 1, 2015, after receiving a medical examiner's report ruling Gray's death a homicide, state prosecutors said that they had probable cause to file criminal charges against the six officers involved.
 State's attorney Marilyn Mosby said that the Baltimore police had acted illegally and that "No crime had been committed" (by Freddie Gray).
 Mosby said that Gray "suffered a critical neck injury as a result of being handcuffed, shackled by his feet and unrestrained inside the BPD wagon".
 Mosby said officers had "failed to establish probable cause for Mr. Gray's arrest, as no crime had been committed", and charged officers with false imprisonment, because Gray was carrying a pocket knife of legal size, and not the switchblade police claimed he had possessed at the time of his arrest.
 All six officers were taken into custody and processed at Baltimore Central Booking and Intake Center.

 Three of the officers faced manslaughter charges and one faced an additional count of second-degree depraved-heart murder.
 The murder charge carries a possible penalty of 30 years in prison; the manslaughter and assault offenses carry a maximum penalty of 10 years in prison.
 All six officers were released from jail after posting bail the same day they were booked.
 Two officers were released on $250,000 bail and the four others' bail was $350,000.

 On September 2, 2015, it was decided to hold separate trials for the accused.
 In December 2015, Baltimore judge Barry Williams declared a mistrial in the trial of Officer Porter after the jury was unable to reach a verdict.

-In May 2016, Judge Williams found Officer Nero not guilty by means of a bench trial.
-On June 23, 2016, Officer Caesar Goodson was acquitted of all charges by Circuit Judge Barry Williams.
+In May 2016, Judge Williams found Nero not guilty by means of a bench trial.
+On June 23, 2016, Officer Goodson was acquitted of all charges by Circuit Judge Barry Williams.
 In June 2016, law professor John Banzhaf of George Washington University filed a complaint with the bar against Marilyn Mosby for prosecutorial misconduct.

 In January 2017, a federal judge allowed a lawsuit by five of the six police officers unsuccessfully charged by Mosby.
 Mosby was being sued for malicious prosecution, defamation, and invasion of privacy.
+The Fourth Circuit Court of Appeals blocked the lawsuit on the grounds that Mosby had immunity from such charges in May 2018, and the U.S. Supreme Court denied the officers' appeal in November 2018.